Ta1al/automated-SRS-generator/README.md

 ## License

-This project is part of a Final Year Project at the University of Sargodha.
+This project is part of a Final Year Project.

 ---